GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 - **Performance:** Exception handling is expensive, especially with stack unwinding,
 - **Predictability:** Catching and continuing makes behaviour unpredictable and hard to debug,
-- **Safety:** The error state may have corrupted simulation data, broke the code path at an unexpected place, and/or left the system in an invalid state.
+- **Safety:** The error state may have corrupted simulation data, broken the code path at an unexpected place, and/or left the system in an invalid state.

 .. dropdown:: Example: Exception handling anti-pattern
    :icon: code